reimagined/resolve/docs/tutorial/lesson-2.md

 }
 ```

 In addition to aggregate name, command type and payload, this object specifies the aggregate Id (a unique identifier of an aggregate instance).
-Currently, your application requires a single aggregate instance that handles commands for a single shopping list, so you use an ID of your choice ("root-id" in the provided sample).
+Currently, your application requires a single aggregate instance that handles commands for a single shopping list, so you can use an ID of your choice ("root-id" in the provided sample).

 Run your application and send a POST request to the following URL: